radi0sus/robots-mapedit/README.md

 </div>

 ###### Remarks:
-- Amiga: Changing the health of the player freezes the game (no problem in X16).
+- Amiga & C128: Changing the health of the player >12 freezes the game (no problem in X16, MS-DOS and PET).

 ### Map Files (Level)